FoundEven/WeekThirteenChallenge_E-CommerceBE/README.md

 ## Installation

+You will need to install node.
-You will need to install node
+You will need to install Insomnia.
-You will need to install Insomnia
+You will need to install express.
-You will need to install express
+You will need to install mysql2.
-You will need to install mysql2
+You will need to install sequelize.
-You will need to install sequelize
+You will need to install dotenv.

 ## Usage

 To run the application in your terminal you have to use node server.js.
 Then you will need to use Insomnia to call the routes for each section.

-Link to walkthrough video: ()
+Link to walkthrough video: (https://drive.google.com/file/d/1b8cDdlpZocsBxuoJycwqEhNBqR8ODQP5/view?usp=sharing)

 Link to my repository: (https://github.com/FoundEven/WeekThirteenChallenge_E-CommerceBE)